GujralNaman/movieWebsite/README.md

 I've developed the frontEnd of an OTT plattform which includes various pages including :- Homepage, Contact Us, Login/ SignUp Page and even 404 Page.
 (Page not found)
 The website is responsive and works quite well on different Screen Sizes.
 *************
-The Contact Us form data will get saved and the admin got the responses via email.
+The Contact Us form data will get saved and the admin will get the responses via email.
 It is basically a kind of database storage for the contact us form.
-The part that is not yet available, the server redirects it to a cool 404 page which is also developed by me.
+Also, there is an another interesting feature developed by me in which the server will redirect it to a cool 404 web page for the part which is not yet available.
 ************
 We also have a cool login/SignUp page which have a scrolling animation feature which looks very trending.